-This course examines the Presidents and the situations they faced in the 20th century and beginning of the 21st century that enabled the United States and its Presidency to transform from a provincial, isolationist nation with a President considered weak by monarchial standards to its present day state.
+This course will focus on the U.S. presidents and the situations they faced in the 20th and early 21st centuries, which enabled the transformation from a provincial, isolationist nation with a president considered weak by monarchial standards, to its present day state.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Acquire substantive knowledge related to the Presidents and the presidencies of the 20th Century from Theodore Roosevelt to Lyndon Johnson, covering in depth those two Presidents as well as Woodrow Wilson, Franklin Roosevelt, Harry Truman, Dwight Eisenhower and John F. Kennedy.